 Boating and Water Sports

-This town sits right on the edge of Lake Glenville, which is a gorgeous untouched lake with shimmering blue water and agreeable weather most weekends.
+This town sits right on the edge of Lake Glenville, which is a gorgeous natural lake with shimmering blue water and agreeable weather most weekends.
 You’ll see the ski boats, pontoons, tubers, and kayakers all out there together, and even on the busiest weekend, it doesn’t seem that crowded.
 This is the only rental place I’ve passed in town, but most people own there own boats that you’ll see out there.

 High Falls Dam Release

 This one could be lumped under hiking but it was way too cool of an experience to not get its own slide.
-Each month, Duke Energy releases the dam to Lake Glenville, and for those who time it right (because of this schedule) you can watch a small stream of water turn into a behemoth waterfall right in front of your eyes.
+Each month, Duke Energy releases the dam to Lake Glenville, and for those who time it right (because of this schedule), you can watch a small stream of water turn into a behemoth waterfall right in front of your eyes.
 As some would say, it’s Biblical.
-We went in the middle of summer and it was still chilly, so bring a rain resistant jacket and make sure to check out more info here of how to get there.
+We went in the middle of summer and it was still chilly, so bring a rain resistant jacket and make sure to check out more info here on how to get there.
 You’ll definitely want to get there early to scope out a good spot for photos, it gets quite crowded!